Become a Sponsor

 It was placed into my 200gal temporary holding and observation bare bottom tank plumbed into my 1000gal system.
 The tank is isolated by UV and a 200 micron filter sock.
 There are 6" lengths of 1.25" PVC, a few large plastic logs and roots and a few decent sized chunks of live rock.
 Generally, fish go through smaller quarantine first but I was wary to put this specimen through that stress.

 It has eaten every day since its arrival at least once.
 No bloating or thinning has occurred.
-I am feeding Tropic Marin Gamma mysis and Spirulina brine.
+I am feeding Tropic Marin Gamma Mysis and Spirulina brine.

 While not wholly apparent on the first day or two, the wrasse is showing unusual swimming behavior.
 It appears to be an affected swim bladder.
 I have not seen symptoms of stress due to a lack of sandbed like trying to get under rocks or PVC.
 The only time it gets excited beyond gentle swimming through the system is during feeding.

 It twirls and swims upside down.
-The thing is it still manages to take down a few mysis every feeding and is showing no additional signs of damage.
+The thing is it still manages to take down a few Mysis every feeding and is showing no additional signs of damage.

 It sinks quickly when it stops swimming and its tail seems to be the heavy end.